 Customer reviews are an excellent resource for determining which tires to stay away from.
 Stick with reputable sites like TireRack, TireBuyer, DiscountTire, and TyreReviews, which all require users to register before posting, increasing feedback quality.
 Be especially cautious with brands having limited customer reviews or where feedback appears fake.

-One common mention among budget tire reviews is that they’re best for drivers that don’t surpass 45 mph.
-But ultimately, we don’t feel this inspires much confidence even within the speed rating.
+One common mention among budget tire reviews is that they’re best for drivers that don’t exceed 45 mph.
+But ultimately, we don’t feel this inspires much assurance even within the specified speed rating.

 Industry Standard Construction

 Quality tires should also have industry-standard construction components, like gum strips, belt stiffeners, belt wedges, bead fillers, and more.
-Each enhances tire performance, resilience, and longevity, which directly benefits driver safety.
+Each enhances tire performance, durability, and longevity, which directly benefits driver safety.

 While inexpensive tires may look similar on the outside, they often lack the same construction components as more reputable brands on the inside.